-The following bar chart and table provide some indication of the risks of investing in the Portfolio by showing changes in the Portfolio's performance from year to year and by showing how the Portfolio's average annual returns compare with those of two broad-based securities market indices as well as a blended index over time.
+The following bar chart and table provide some indication of the risks of investing in the Portfolio by showing changes in the Portfolio's performance from year to year and by showing how the Portfolio's average annual returns compare with those of a broad measure of market performance and two additional indexes over time.
 Separate variable annuity and variable universal life insurance account and policy fees and charges are not reflected in the bar chart and table.
 If they were, returns would be less than those shown.
-The Portfolio has selected the MSCI World Index as its benchmark.

-The Portfolio has selected the Bloomberg U.S. Aggregate Bond Index as its secondary benchmark.
+The Portfolio has selected the MSCI World Index (Net), which represents a broad measure of market performance, which is generally representative of the market sectors or types of investments in which the Portfolio invests.
+The table also includes the average annual returns of the Bloomberg U.S. Aggregate Bond Index and Blended Benchmark Index.